What does the special tax relief consist of?

 Timing

 Timing is important as electing the regime must be done in the tax return for the tax year in which the transfer of residence is completed.
 Under Italian tax rules, an individual is generally either resident or not for any tax year, ie. there is no spilt year concept /except pursuant to a few tax treaties, eg. the treaties with Switzerland and Germany where applicable), depending on whether or not the individual is either registered or resident or has their centre of vital interests/habitual abode in Italy for more than half the year.
-A >183 day (including fractions of a day) additional test was added with effect from FY 2024 onward.
+A >183 day (including fractions of a day) additional physical presence test was added with effect from FY 2024 onward.
 It is therefore of fundamental importance to identify the first Italian tax year in which the regime will start.
-Failure to make the election in the annual tax return for first year of residence and pay the 7% tax by the due deadline will lead to loss of entitlement altogether.
+Failure to make the election in the annual tax return for first year of tax residence and pay the 7% tax by the due deadline will lead to loss of entitlement altogether.

 It is also important to ensure, if possible, that you cease to be liable to tax in the country from which you are moving from the first day of the Italian tax year for which you will be resident, since when you are on the regime you cannot generally claim credit for any foreign tax.

-This means potentially a double tax liability for an overlapping period of residence.
+Otherwise you may face a double tax liability for an overlapping period of residence.

 The Consequences of Making the Election

-• Exemption from income taxes at normal scale rates applicable to pension income and overseas business, employment and rental income;
+- Exemption from income taxes at normal scale rates applicable to pension income and overseas business, employment and rental income;

-• Exemption from 26% substitute tax on investment income/dividends and interest from non Italian companies;
+- Exemption from 26% substitute tax on investment income/dividends and interest from non Italian companies;

-• Exemption from declaring foreign assets (no need to compile section RW of the return);
+- Exemption from declaring foreign assets (no need to compile section RW of the return);

-• Exemption from wealth taxes (IVIE and IVAFE) on foreign assets.
+- Exemption from wealth taxes (IVIE and IVAFE) on foreign assets.

 The 7% substitute tax means no deductions for tax deductible expenditure or credits (dependents, alimony, energy-saving or real estate refurbishment expenditure etc.)